emersonvisuals/Blogr-Landing-Page-Frontend-Development/blogr-landing-page-main/README.md

 ## Welcome! 👋

 Hello everyone!
 Here is a quick frontend project I worked on comprising of Javascript, HTML and CSS.
 This project is part of the frontend mentor program which focuses on improving user's coding skills.
-All designs were created by them and this time I focused on all coding aspects for the work.
+All designs were created by them and this time rather than being involved with the UX/UI design, I focused purely on all coding aspects for the work.

 Let me know your thoughts on the outcome!

 Thank you! :)

+## Socials!

+@emersonvisuals Instagram
+@emersonvisuals Youtube
-@emersonvisuals github
+@emersonvisuals GitHub
+NOTE: Personal Portfolio website of UX/UI and Frontend Development projects coming soon!